SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

     }
 ```

 At this stage, the application knows where and how to get the data.
-Yet, before retrieving those data we have to degine a UI and a Controller.
+Yet, before retrieving the data we have to degine a UI and a Controller.

 ## Define your first Controller:
 At this point, the application interrogates the SQLite Database in the Data folder and retrieves the data.
 However, to display the data on a Form, we must first define a Controller object.